 Is it possible to outrun a tornado in a car?
 Many believe so, but they’re making a dangerous bet.
 While it’s true both cars and motorcycles are faster than tornadoes, the biggest problem with this line of thinking is they must also stay on the road and obey traffic laws.
 Tornadoes do not.

-One might think, well, if a tornado is chasing me I’m not stopping at any stop signs or stop lights.
-I’m getting out of here as fast as I can!
+One might think if a tornado is chasing them, they can just blow right through stop signs and stop lights.
 Adhering to this logic may be more dangerous than trying to outrun the tornado itself.
 Chances are you will get hit by a bunch of people who are thinking the exact same thing as you.
-Then none one will be going anywhere in a hurry.
+Then no one will be going anywhere in a hurry.

 So, the best thing to do is not try and outrun a tornado if within city limits.
 It’s best to get inside a building, and if it has a basement, get as low as you can.
 If it doesn’t, then go to the most interior room and hunker down.
 Getting in a car and trying to outrun the tornado could be fatal, especially if a lot of other people are trying to do the same thing.

 And don’t be fooled into thinking your car will offer any protection if the tornado catches you.
 The tornado will simply pick your car up, with you in it, and throw it hundreds of feet possibly landing upside down where there is little protection.

 If you are out in the open country, make sure you stay on paved roads as they are least likely to suddenly end or get washed out with torrential rain often associated with large thunderstorms.
 Obey the traffic laws and don’t drive 120 mph down the road.
 Try and find a well established road that travels perpendicular to the tornado’s current path.